spid3r007/loopback.io/pages/en/lb4/Testing-Your-Extensions.md

 #### Mixins

-A Mixin is a function that extends a base Class (usually `Application` Class) and returns an anonymous class, adding new contructor properties, methods, etc. to the base Class.
-Due to the fact that the Mixin returns an anonymous class, it is not possible to write a unit test in isolation for a Mixin.
-The recommended practice is to write an integration test for a Mixin as shown [here: Integrations Tests Mixins]().
+A Mixin is a TypeScript function that extends the `Application` Class, adding new constructor properties, methods, etc. It is difficult to write a unit test for a Mixin without the `Application` Class dependency.
+The recommended practice is to write an integration test ofr a Mixin as show below.

 #### Providers

-A Provider is a Class, similar to a Controller but it implements the Provider interface.
-This interface just requires the Class to have a `value()` function.
+A Provider is a Class that implements the Provider interface.
+This interface requires the Class to have a `value()` function.
 A unit test for a provider should test the `value()` function by instantiating a new Provider class, using a test double for any constructor arguments.

 **`src/providers/random-number.provider.ts`**
 ```ts